College Park, Georgia

+College Park is a city in Fulton and Clayton counties, Georgia, United States, adjacent to the southern boundary of the city of Atlanta.
+As of the 2020 census, the population was 13,930.

+Georgia International Convention Center and part of Hartsfield–Jackson Atlanta International Airport are located in the city.
+The College Park Historic District is Georgia's fourth-largest urban historical district listed on the National Register of Historic Places.
+The Gateway Center Arena in College Park is the home stadium of the College Park Skyhawks and Atlanta Dream.

 History

 19th century

-The community that would become College Park was founded as Atlantic City in 1890 as a depot on the Atlanta and West Point Railroad.
+The community that became College Park was founded as Atlantic City in 1890 as a depot on the Atlanta and West Point Railroad.
 The town was renamed Manchester when it was incorporated as a city in 1891.
 It was renamed again as the city of College Park in 1896.
 The city's name came from being the home of Cox College (where the city hall and other buildings now stand) and Georgia Military Academy (now the Woodward Academy).
-The east-west avenues in College Park are named for Ivy League colleges, and the north-south streets are named for influential College Park residents.
+The east–west avenues in College Park are named for Ivy League colleges, and the north–south streets are named for influential College Park residents.